mrlafxo/lafx01/content/posts/hackthebox/granny.md

 IE(R=Y%DFI=S%TG=80%CD=Z)
 ```

-From the `nmap` scan we can also see how there are some unusual HTTP methods available. `PUT` and `MOVE` are really interesting, and we will see that abusing them we will obtain a reverse shell.
+From the `nmap` scan we can also see how there are some unusual HTTP methods available. `PUT` and `MOVE` are really interesting, and abusing them we can obtain a reverse shell.

 Also, only port `80` is open!